HIPAA

 Notice of Privacy Practices

-One important requirement of covered entities under HIPAA is to notify you of what happens to the health information they collect, use and share.
+One important requirement of covered entities under HIPAA is that you be notified about what happens to the health information they collect, use and share.
 This requirement is called a "Notice of Privacy Practices".
-The Notice must be given to you the first time you have a provider visit or sign up for insurance coverage.
+The Notice must be given to you the first time you sign up for Medicaid or visit your provider.
 It tells you:

-1. How they use and share your health information; and,
+- How Medicaid uses and shares your health information; and,

-2. What rights individuals have under HIPAA to manage their own health information.
+- What rights you have under HIPAA to manage your own health information.

 Here are copies of the Medicaid Notice of Privacy Practices in English and Spanish.